okeeffed/cheat-sheets/Drupal/Drupal-8.md

 # Basics of Content Creation

 What we deal with out-of-the-box.
+Content entry being the most important.